 Eating foods without a fork and knife can be fun and appropriate, as long as they’re supposed to be eaten that way.
 However, there are some foods and occasions that call for a utensil besides your fingers.
 Know the rules and when you can break them without looking boorish.
 A guest with good table manners is more likely to be invited back to the next dinner party than one who commits one faux pas after another.

-What you may do at a picnic is much more liberal than what you should do during a formal dinner.
+Rules about what you may do at a picnic is much more liberal than what you should do during a formal dinner.
 Each region also has its own customs and traditions.
 For example, in some southern homes, even the most mannerly southern belle will pick up bone-in pork chops with her fingers, something that might make a northern hostess gasp.
 If you are ever in doubt about which utensil to use or if it’s okay to pick it up with your fingers, again, watch the hostess.

 After eating a portion of finger food, resist the urge to lick your fingers clean.
 Instead, use a napkin or wet wipe to get the food residue off your fingers.

 When you are served an artichoke as an appetizer, use your fingers to pull the leaves by holding it at the pointed end.
 Dip the other end of the artichoke into the sauce provided.

 Place it in your mouth and scrape the edible part off with your top teeth.
 The host or hostess should provide a plate or bowl to discard the inedible parts of the leaves.
 Don't leave the discarded leaves on the serving plate.